-Renowned bloodstock writer Tony Morris with the sixth in his series of articles celebrating 100 horses instrumental in shaping the modern Thoroughbred.
+Renowned bloodstock writer Tony Morris with the seventh in his series of articles celebrating 100 horses instrumental in shaping the modern Thoroughbred.

 Man o’ War, ch, 1917, Fair Play – Mahubah, by Rock Sand

 Who was the best horse ever to race in America?
 Until 1920 that was a moot point, with a case to be reasonably made for several outstanding performers who had dominated their rivals in years gone by.

 But the emergence of Man o’ War ended all debate.
 His almost flawless record and the manner of his accomplishments clearly marked him as the champion of champions.
 Nearly a century later there remains a body of opinion that still ranks him as best of the bests.

 The creator of this paragon was August Belmont II, a fabulously wealthy New York financier who occupied a prominent – if not quite entirely dominant – position in racing and breeding circles over many years.
 He bred and raced both Fair Play, second-best in Colin’s generation, and Mahubah, just a maiden winner from five starts; he had imported Fair Play’s dam, Fairy Gold, and Mahubah’s dam, Merry Token, from England; and Mahubah was by England’s 1903 Triple Crown winner, Rock Sand, bought by Belmont for £25,000 to stand at his Nursery Stud in Kentucky.

 Pick of the group from day one